cloudnativetrainings/trainings/kkp_fundamentals/03-master-dns-setup/README.md

 oauth        dex-tls          True    dex-tls          letsencrypt-prod   Certificate is up to date and has not expired   8m
 ```

->Note: If after a while still certificates are not `Ready`, you can delete them by command `kubectl delete certificate -n kubermatic kubermatic-tls` and wait for new certificate to be validated.
+>Note: Even after a while the certificates are not `Ready`, then you can delete them by command `kubectl delete certificate -n kubermatic kubermatic-tls` and wait for new certificate to be validated.

 ## Login to KKP Dashboard